SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request the termination of an actor, sent when a device gets disconnected from the accessable network.

-Sent from
+Sent from:
     MdnsListener/MqttSubscriber

-Expected RETURN
+Expected RETURN:
+    ERROR_CODE:
-    ERROR_CODE expected to be "OK"
+        expected to be "OK"

 CMDs handled by the DeviceActor